 3. RENT, UTILITIES, AND IMPROVEMENTS: The Lessee shall pay the Lessor at the address specified herein or furnished pursuant to this lease, a net monthly rent as follows:

-For the one (1) year of the Term of this Lease, the total amount of $25,200.00, payable in monthly installments of $2,100.00 each, consisting of $1,600.00 per month for the office space and $500.00 per month for utilities commencing on July 1, 2019 and continuing on the 1st day of each successive month thereafter (the “Base Rent”).
+For the one (1) year of the Term of this Lease, the total amount of $104,000.00, payable in monthly installments of $8,666.66 each, commencing on November 1, 2019 and continuing on the 1st day of each successive month thereafter (the “Base Rent”).

-The above amount is based on a rate of $9.60 per square foot for office space and $6,000.00 as reimbursement for utilities for fiscal year 2018.
+The above amount is based on a rate of $8.00 per square foot for hangar space.

 (a) Lessee may install upon the Demised Premises any fixtures or signs to serve the business of the Lessee, with approval from Lessor and Frederick County, Virginia if applicable, which approval shall not be unreasonably withheld conditioned or delayed by Lessor.